hamza765/meteor-workshop-2/readme.md

 #Making an event registration and checking system using Meteor

 ##0.
 What is Meteor?
-Meteor is a framework that allows you to quickly create real-time websites, web apps, mobile apps, and more all using full stack JavaScript!
+Meteor is a platform that allows you to quickly create real-time websites, web apps, mobile apps, and more all using full stack JavaScript!

 ##1.
 Installing Meteor